-The employer pension contributions percentage have increase for non-operational employees from April 2020.
-The employer firefighter contributions have also seen recent significant increases, with some grant funding support that may or may not continue.
+The employer pension contributions percentage have increased for non-operational employees from April 2020.
+The employer firefighter contributions have also seen recent significant increases, with some grant funding support that may or may not continue in full beyond 2023/24.